The Mad Doctor

 (1941), 90 minutes, b&w

-them.
 The film opens in a small town called Midbury.
-Dr. Downer, a
+Dr. Downer (Ralph

 medical doctor, is called to Dr. Sebastian's house to treat Sebastian's